LunarLogic/starability/README.md

     ```

-3. Add chosen rating version class name to the fieldset element in your HTML.
-For our fading animation you would have to add '.starability-fade' class:
+3. Add the chosen rating version class name to the fieldset element in your HTML.
+For our fading animation you would have to add the `.starability-fade` class:

     ```html
     <fieldset class="starability-fade">
     ```

-4. Include icon files in your images directory.
-CSS files use a relative path "../images/icons.png".
-You might want to change that if your file structure looks different than one proposed at the top.
+4. Include the icon files in your images directory.
+CSS files use a relative path, `../images/icons.png`.
+You might want to change that if your file structure looks different from one proposed at the top.

 ## List of rating animations

-For now you can choose one of versions listed below.
-Go to [demo](http://lunarlogic.github.io/starability/) to see how they look.
+For now you can choose one of the animations listed below.
+Go to the [demo](http://lunarlogic.github.io/starability/) to see how they look.

   - starability-basic
   - starability-slot